nih-cfde/usecases/docs/about/contributing.md

 If you are submitting a pull request:

 - Please create one pull request per use case so admin can check the complete change
 - Request review from @Acharbonneau and @marisalim
 - Please allow up to one week for admin to review your request

 ### Use Case approval process
 - The Use Case committee will mark proposed use cases as `in progress`, `approved`, and `done`, as appropriate.
 - If the Use Case has been approved, a &#x2705; will be added next to the Use Case tab title, as well as its corresponding Requirements tab titles.

 If you have any questions about contributing, please [open an issue](https://github.com/nih-cfde/usecases/issues/new) and we will lend a hand ASAP.

-Thank you for being here and for being a part of the CFDE project.
+Thank you for being here and for being a part of the CFDE project!

 ## Use Case Repository Style Guide <a name="usecasestyle"></a>